-Modern offerings include burning some incense, lighting a candle, leaving flowers or grasses, stones etc.
+Modern offerings include burning some incense, lighting a candle, leaving flowers or grasses, stones and shells.

 Since wells are considered to be entrances to the “Otherworld” wells have always had guardians.
 Typical guardians would include fish and frogs.
-However, eels and serpents were quite common.
-The beliefs were based by those of that region.
-There were even a few instances when humans would guard a well.
-Offerings to these guardians also was based on the beliefs of that particular region.
+However, eels and serpents were quite common in lore.
+The beliefs were based on those of the inhabitants of the particular region.

 A Ritual For Honouring a Well.

 Coins were often offered at wells as it was believed Brigid returns what is offered.
-Since I would never throw anything into my drinking water supple, I will lay out some coins and once the ritual is complete, I will donate those coins to charity.
+Since I would never throw anything into my drinking water supply, I lay out some coins and once the ritual is complete, I donate those coins to charity.
 This is just one adaptation.
 Do what feels right to you.

 Flowers were also left as offerings at wells based on the tradition of that region and being a flower lover I think it’s fitting to leave beautiful flowers to the spirits of the well and to Brigid.